Rulebook (13th Edition)

 As used in card text, you and yourself always refer to the player who is using the card in question, i.e. its controller or the player summoning or casting it, regardless of who its owner is.
 Similarly, your always refers to that player's field, and cards whose controller is that player.

-Revised and Banned Cards
+Refurbished and Pruned Cards

 Clean Slate Edition